docsforadobe/after-effects-scripting-guide/docs/introduction/objectmodel.rst

 Hierarchy diagram of the main After Effects scripting objects

-Note that the File, Folder, and Socket objects are defined by ExtendScript, and are documented in the `JavaScript Tools Guide <http://estk.aenhancers.com/>`_.
+Note that the `File <https://extendscript.docsforadobe.dev/file-system-access/file-object.html>`_, Folder, and Socket objects are defined by ExtendScript, and are documented in the `JavaScript Tools Guide <https://extendscript.docsforadobe.dev/>`_.
 ExtendScript also defines the ScriptUI module, a set of window and user-interface control objects, which are available to After Effects scripts.
-These are also documented in the `JavaScript Tools Guide <http://estk.aenhancers.com/>`_.
+These are also documented in the `JavaScript Tools Guide <https://extendscript.docsforadobe.dev/>`_.
 The hierarchy of objects in scripting corresponds to the hierarchy in the user interface.

 .. image:: _static/application.png
    :alt: After Effects User Interface